lab1092/blender-manual_ja/manual/textures/options.rst

    A name field where the name of the material can be changed.

 Number of users
-   If the active texture is used by another material, a :guilabel:`2` button appears that can be used to make a single-user copy of the active texture.
+   If the active texture is used by another material, a *2* button appears that can be used to make a single-user copy of the active texture.
 Use this button to quickly create a new texture based on an existing texture.

 Fake
-   The :guilabel:`F` button assigns the active texture to a "Fake" material, so that the texture is saved with the file even if it has no "real" users.
+   The *F* button assigns the active texture to a "Fake" material, so that the texture is saved with the file even if it has no "real" users.

 Add
    Replaces the texture of the active slot with a new texture.